FraCata00/FraCata00/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ICT ITS Piemonte Cloud IT Specialist
+- 🔭 I’m currently working on [@spinforward](https://www.spinforward.it)
-- 🌱 I’m currently learning so much of the Cloud Arch, software Cloud, etc...
+- 🌱 I’m currently learning so much of the DRF, Django and more and more...
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...